timwhite/python-iview/README.md

 	$ ./iview-cli --download news/730report_100112.flv

-If rtmpdump is all set up correctly, hopefully that will download an .flv file into your current directory, appropriately named.
-If it didn't work, type "rtmpdump" or "rtmpdump_x86" and see if it does anything.
+Hopefully that will download an .flv file into your current directory, appropriately named.
+Depending on the streaming server used, this may require _rtmpdump_ to be set up correctly.
+If downloading doesn't work, type "rtmpdump" or "rtmpdump_x86" and see if it does anything.
 If not, install it, or put it somewhere on your $PATH.

+Downloads may be interrupted and resumed, depending on the streaming server used.
+The RTMP downloader supports resuming files, but the new HDS downloader for the unmetered server currently does not.

 Hacking
 =======